Stokesley: Religion

-There are three churches in Stokesley.
+There are three churches in Stokesley:

 The Anglican church of St Peter and St Paul

-The Anglican Church of St Peter and St Paul, is the oldest building in town, and is just off the Market Plain.
+The Anglican St Peter and St Paul's Church, Stokesley is the oldest building in town, and is just off the Market Plain.
 It has a medieval tower and chancel, a Georgian nave built around 1777.
 It has colourful 20th-century stained glass and woodwork carved by the Mouseman of Kilburn.

 St Joseph's Catholic Church

 An agreement was made, in 1870, by Fr Andrew Burns, parish priest of Middlesbrough, to buy a plot of land from Henry Passman, of Hutton Rudby.
 Paying for the plot proved difficult, until a donation was received from Miss Apollina Bland, originally from Yorkshire, but living in Dorset.
-She made the stipulation that the church be named after St Joseph.
+She made the stipulation that the church be named after Saint Joseph.
 The church was built and officially opened in 1873.

 The early 20th century saw a steady decline in the fabric of the church, until 1944, when the first renovation took place.
 Italian prisoners-of-war worked with the parish priest, Fr MacDonnell, to replaster the walls and to lay a concrete floor in place of the rotting wooden one.

-Further renovations took place in 1972/3, but were shortlived.
+Further renovations took place in 1972/3, but were short-lived.
 A fire destroyed the roof in 1975 and the church was closed for a year.

-In 2018, St Joseph’s had a major interior overhaul, guided by Fr William Charlton, parish priest.
+In 2018, St Joseph's had a major interior overhaul, guided by Fr William Charlton, parish priest.

 Stokesley Methodist Church

 Stokesley Methodist Church is in the centre of Stokesley, on the High Street.
 John Wesley preached at Stokesley at least twelve times between April 1752 and his final visit in June 1790, when he was 87.